-Introducing the world's first phonetic search engine.
+Introducing Phonetic Finder—the world's first phonetic search engine.
 Quickly find words with sounds you want in whatever order.

-While programming for WordPerfect Corporation in 1990, Robert Stevens (our President) wrote this super-powerful rhyming dictionary software.
+While programming for WordPerfect Corporation in 1990, Robert Stevens (our President) wrote super-powerful rhyming dictionary software.
 Dr. Mel Luthy, a Ph.D linguist, manually created phonetic representations for each of the 93,480-words, one at time.
-Incredible or crazy?
-Well, both.

 Using the rhyming dictionary database, they next created the world's first searchable phonetic dictionary and named it Phonetic Finder.

 There's nothing like Phonetic Finder.
-For those who need and discover it, they find themselves in wordsmith heaven.
+Try it and discover wordsmith heaven.